SOWMIYA2003/Exercise-08-Multiplexer-and-De--multiplexer/README.md

 ### RESULTS
-Implementation of  4 X1 multiplexer and 1X4 de multiplexer using verilog Program.
+Implementation of  4 X1 multiplexer and 1X4 de multiplexer using verilog Program is done successfully.